Depending on what you teach or what your product is, you might need to update your product on a regular basis.

 But these aren’t the only reason to update a product.

 Ready to update?
-Dive into today's episode we're going to discuss 7 different ways that you can make any old product new again.
+Dive into today's 2 (one pulled from the archive and one BRAND NEW episodes where we're going to discuss 7 different ways that you can make any old product new again.

 I totally get the feeling…because I'm also coming with new ideas all the time!